 The Verner E. Suomi Technology Medal is granted to individuals in recognition of highly significant technological achievement in the atmospheric or related oceanic and hydrologic sciences.
 The term "technological" is used here in the broadest sense; it encompasses the entire spectrum of instrumentation, as well as observational, measurement, data transmission, and data analysis and synthesis methodologies.
-The award is in the form of a medallion.

 Nominations are considered by a committee comprised of two members each from the Atmospheric, Hydrologic, and Oceanographic Research Awards Committees, which makes a recommendation for final approval by AMS Council.
 The chair and chair-elect of the committee shall rotate each year among the three Research Awards Committees.

 Thank you for your interest in submitting a nomination!
 AMS membership is not required to submit an award nomination.
 Nominations are due by 1 May.
 The nominator is responsible for uploading the entire nomination package.

 The nominees for awards remain on the committee's active list for three years.
 You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.

 Verner E. Suomi is considered the father of satellite meteorology.

 Suomi was born in Eveleth, Minnesota and received his first degree from Winona Teachers College.
 He taught high school science and later, went on to attend the University of Chicago, earning a PhD degree in 1953.